IObundle/iob-soc/README.md

 The above simulation and board test commands will produce a test log file called `test.log`.
-With the `test-all-simulators` or the `test-all-boards` targets, `test.log` is compared with the expected file log; if they are different an error is issued.
+With the `test-all-simulators` or the `test-all-boards` targets, `test.log` is compared with the expected file log in the respective simulator or board directory; if they are different an error is issued.

 ## Cleaning

-The following command will clean the selected directories for simulation and board runs, locally and in the remote servers used:
+The following command will clean the selected directories for simulation and board runs, locally and in the remote servers:

 ```
 make clean